 Knocking Shop – A venue to meet people for casual sex (for consumption on or off the premises).
 What was your name again?

-Lancashire – A historic county in northeast England which has the dubious privilege of counting Blackpool among its treasures.
+Lancashire – A historic county in northwest England which has the dubious privilege of counting Blackpool among its treasures.
 Also home to Lancashire Hot Pot, a dull and tasteless lamb stew that requires little skill and no imagination to prepare.

 Last Knockings – See Knocking Shop above.
 The last men standing at the end of a hard night.